Last Updated: June 11, 2022

 53% of all households in the UK are subscribed to at least one online streaming service

 Netflix was the most popular streaming service in the UK in Q1 2020, with over 13 million subscriptions, while Amazon Prime had 7.9 million.

 Between us, Netflix binge-watching statistics show that drama was the genre with the highest percentage of viewing hours (61%)

 Not many would argue that binge-watching is suitable for young adults, but there’s nothing wrong with finding a new hobby and exploring the cinematic universe from the comfort of your home.
 If we exclude streaming services, binge-watching statistics show that Britons spent 22 hours and 36 minutes watching TV in the first week of 2020.

-Amazon Prime is a less expensive option compared to Netflix, and you can use the services they offer for £5.99 a month or pay for the annual membership fee, which would cost you £79.
-You’ll have to save at least £7.99 to buy a movie from the Sky Store.
+Amazon Prime is a less expensive option compared to Netflix, and you can use the services they offer for £7.99 a month or pay for the annual membership fee, which would cost you £79.

 Consumption and User Behaviour

 Television statistics 2020 show that the average UK household spends around £444 per year on television services

 In 2018, an average household in the UK spent £37.14 on television services per month.
 Compared with the numbers from research conducted a few years before, it’s evident that people want to invest more money in entertainment.